zowe/docs-site/docs/user-guide/configure-instance-directory.md

 - `ZOSMF_PORT`: The port used by z/OSMF REST services.
 Defaults to value determined through running `netstat`.
 - `ZOSMF_HOST`: The host name of the z/OSMF REST API services.

-- `ZOWE_EXPLORER_HOST`: The hostname of where the Explorer servers are launched from.
+- `ZWE_haInstance_hostname`: The hostname of where the Explorer servers are launched from.
 Defaults to running `hostname -c`.
 Ensure that this host name is externally accessible from clients who want to use Zowe as well as internally accessible from z/OS itself.
 - `ZOWE_IP_ADDRESS`:  The IP address of your z/OS system which must be externally accessible to clients who want to use Zowe.
 This is important to verify for IBM Z Development & Test Environment and cloud systems, where the default that is determined through running `ping` and `dig` on z/OS returns a different IP address from the external address.

 ### Domain, Hostname and IP Address

-- `ZOWE_EXPLORER_HOST`: The hostname of where the Explorer servers are launched from.
+- `ZWE_haInstance_hostname`: The hostname of where the Explorer servers are launched from.
 Defaults to running `hostname -c`.
 Ensure that this host name is externally accessible from clients who want to use Zowe as well as internally accessible from z/OS itself.
 - `ZOWE_IP_ADDRESS`:  The IP address of your z/OS system which must be externally accessible to clients who want to use Zowe.
 This is important to verify for IBM Z Development & Test Environment and cloud systems, where the default that is determined through running `ping` and `dig` on z/OS returns a different IP address from the external address.

-When configuring a Zowe instance through the `instance.env` file, `ZOWE_IP_ADDRESS` and `ZOWE_EXPLORER_HOST` are used to specify where the Zowe servers can be reached.
+When configuring a Zowe instance through the `instance.env` file, `ZOWE_IP_ADDRESS` and `ZWE_haInstance_hostname` are used to specify where the Zowe servers can be reached.

 However, these values may not reflect the website name that you access Zowe from.
 This is especially true in the following cases:
 - You are using a proxy
-- The URL is a derivative of the value of `ZOWE_EXPLORER_HOST`, such as `myhost` versus `myhost.mycompany.com`
+- The URL is a derivative of the value of `ZWE_haInstance_hostname`, such as `myhost` versus `myhost.mycompany.com`

 In these cases, it may be necessary to specify a value for `ZWE_EXTERNAL_HOSTS` in the form of a comma-separated list of the addresses from which you want to access Zowe in your browser.

 In the previous example, `ZWE_EXTERNAL_HOSTS` could include both `myhost` and `myhost.mycompany.com`.
 In the `instance.env`, this would look like: `ZWE_EXTERNAL_HOSTS=myhost,myhost.mycompany.com`

 This configuration value maybe used for multiple purposes, including referrer-based security checks.
-In the case that the values are not specified, referrer checks will use the default values of `ZOWE_IP_ADDRESS`, `ZOWE_EXPLORER_HOST`, and the system's hostname.
+In the case that the values are not specified, referrer checks will use the default values of `ZOWE_IP_ADDRESS`, `ZWE_haInstance_hostname`, and the system's hostname.
 Therefore, if these values are not what you put into your browser, you will want to specify `ZWE_EXTERNAL_HOSTS` to set the correct value.

 - `ZOWE_EXPLORER_FRAME_ANCESTORS`: The MVS, USS, and JES Explorer are served by their respective explorer UI address spaces.
 These are accessed through the Zowe desktop where they are hosted as iFrames.
 To protect against double iFrame security vulnerabilities, browsers all of the valid address that may be used by the browser must be explicitly declared in this property.
-The default values are: `"${ZOWE_EXPLORER_HOST}:*,${ZOWE_IP_ADDRESS}:*"`.
+The default values are: `"${ZWE_haInstance_hostname}:*,${ZOWE_IP_ADDRESS}:*"`.
 If there are any other URLs by which the Zowe Explorers can be served, then these should be appended to the preceding comma-separated list.

 ### Component groups